 This film will be made available to audiences in English and Spanish.

-Special thanks to Elizabeth Slater for guiding and supporting me through the process of coming forward to my family.
-Thanks to Shea Spampneto and Amanda Tonkovich for helping me understand trauma, loss, and my own experience.
-Thanks to Detective Knore for encouraging me to believe in my own strength.
+Special thanks to Elizabeth Slater for guiding and supporting me through the process of disclosing the abuse to my family.
+Thanks to Shea Spampneto and Amanda Tonkovich for helping me understand trauma, loss, and my experience.
+Thanks to Detective Knore for encouraging me to believe in my strength.